Lockpickers-United/lpu-belt-explorer/belts.md

 **Picking Requirements**

-- SPP and gut one of the locks ranked as blue belt.
+- SPP and gut one of the locks ranked as Blue Belt.

 **Non-Picking Requirements**